 - i. the construction cost for the works - ii. construction on-costs for the work which do not exceed a total of 15 per cent of the construction cost for the following: - a. detailed design for the work including but not limited to RPEQ certification, survey, geotechnical, architectural, environmental and landscape design - b. project management fees including but not limited to procurement and contract administration, and - c. portable long service leave payment for a construction contract for the work. - d.
-The payment of 2% of the total value of the construction works at the final offset assessment stage, to recover EDQ's administration costs in assessing offset applications and infrastructure planning for the PDA.
+The payment of 2% of the total value of the construction works at the final offset assessment stage, to recover EDQ's infrastructure planning costs for the PDA.
 The applicant is entitled to claim an offset of that 2% against the final offset project owner's costs. - iii. for a provisional offset for a Works Contribution, the identified contingency percentage for the relevant infrastructure item within Section 5.1 i. master planning of the Work Contribution or for the development